outdreamer/build-a-cure/docs/tasks/examples.md

               - 'break problem into sub-problems & combine & merge sub-solutions'
                 - the interface query should have a format that is combinable/mergeable once it reaches the combine/merge step of the general solution method

+## problem-solution format maps (structural components of solution automation workflow insight paths)

-## connecting problem & solution formats has a set of workflows based on structure & adjacent solution automation workflows that can direct the interface query design by the requirements of the steps in those workflows
+	- connecting problem & solution formats has a set of workflows based on structure & adjacent solution automation workflows that can direct the interface query design by the requirements of the steps in those workflows
 	    - examples:
 	        - connecting a problem of 'too much structure' and solution of 'reduced structure' has a workflow involving steps like 'reduce variables', with requirements like 'variables', so the function or change interface can be applied to identify variables before executing that step in the workflow
 	        - connecting a problem & solution with a particular solution automation workflow also has input requirements, like 'break a problem into sub-problems' workflow, which requires that structure of variables (error/differences) are identified (to identify sub-problems), so applying the structural, function, or system interface is necessary to identify those structures which act as sub-problems
 	    - interaction structures allow interactions to develop but are different from interfaces/standards that specifically enable communication/comparison interaction types, despite interaction structures acting as a connecting structure which has structural similarities to communication, communication being the exchange of info that is interpretable & actionable to source/target
 	    - find equidistant point to information to start parallel interface queries from

-## connecting problems & solutions with error types (opposite of connecting with solution types)
+	- connecting problems & solutions with error types (opposite of connecting with solution types)
 		- associate error types (with interface metadata like intents, causes, structures) with problem & solution types, to identify connections like:
 	    	- what errors can be present in a solution that can still be considered successful
 	    	- what errors are considered a problem or equal to the input problem when combined in a structure
 	    - iterate through possible interface definitions of problem/solution
 	      - problem :: solution
 	        - general connecting function: